amatgil/amatgil/README.md

 I'm mostly interested in Rust (the language) and backend development at the moment, as my profile likely reflects; and I consider C/C++ to be deprecated.

-More information and showcases and such over at (My site)[https://amatgil.cat].
+More information and showcases and such over at [my personal website](https://amatgil.cat).

 <!---
 amatgil/amatgil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.